-During 2020 AI continued to enhance their responsible investment processes.
+Aviva Investors continually evolves their responsible investment process.
 This work has included:

-- Targeting £10 billion of investments into UK infrastructure and real estate projects over the next three years, as pension funds and insurers continue to increase their appetite for such investments.
+- Targeting £10 billion of investments into UK infrastructure and real estate projects by the end of 2023, as pension funds and insurers continue to increase their appetite for such investments.

 - Embedding our responsible investment philosophy, which sets out our responsible investment commitments as a business;

 - Continuing to implement specific ESG integration policies for each of our investment functions: Credit, Equities, Multi-Asset and Macro, Real Assets and Solutions;